 Each patient will be allowed two visitors per day.
-Please note that the Government’s requirement for a minimum of 4 square metres per person in an indoor space and 1.5 metres social distancing means that the time limit for visitors is limited to two hours, and may have to be staggered.
+Please note that the Government’s requirement for a minimum of 4 square metres per person in an indoor space and 1.5 metres social distancing means that the time limit for visitors is limited to one hour.

 To ensure the safety and wellbeing of our hospital communities Healthe Care has mandated the following Visitor Restrictions.

 Until 14 days have lapsed from returning or arriving from overseas (flight/cruise), interstate travel; AND/OR

 Have been in close contact with a confirmed or suspected case of COVID-19 in the previous 14 days; AND/OR